wrynearson/Lagrange/menu/about.md

     box-shadow: 0 0 10px 0 rgba(0, 0, 0, 0.1), 0 0px 10px 0 rgba(0, 0, 0, 0.05);
     "/>

 🎓 Hi, I'm a master's student in a dual-degree program regarding public policy, innovation, and the SDGs between the University of Geneva and Tsinghua University in Beijing.
-I'm interested in intersections of SDG-related issues - mainly, of water, education and policy, of which he is currently writing his master's thesis.

 🙋‍♂️ I grew up in the Pacific Northwest in the United States, and have studied and worked in the US, Thailand, Kenya, Switzerland and China.
 I'm interested in the intersection of policy, science, management and communication, and taking a more holistic approach towards solving problems within the SDG framework, specifically with issues involving water and sanitation.